wp-plugins/amazon-link/readme.txt

 * Allow the wishlist to search for legacy amazon links not just ones embedded in the shortcode.
+* Add a facility to convert shortcodes into static content wrapped in <--AMAZON LINK: --> tags to allow reversal.
-* Have static data for the templates, for users without AWS keys
+* Have static data for displaying the template previews, for users without AWS keys
-* Widgets not working on new install - Template ASINs has no default?
+* Source Widgets not working on new install - Template ASINs has no default?
-* Create dedicated menu and sub menu structure - break out templates/options/diagnostics/extras submenus
-* Improve Contextual Help - Based on Real Page Material
+* Add diagnostics submenu
 * 1 Column options screen not showing help or about
 * Kindle items not showing list price, add format?
+* Add redirection facility base on 'args' or 'reference' or 'ASIN'

 == Upgrade Notice ==